HackYourFuture-CPH/career-training/week-1/homework.md

 # Homework Week 1

 These articles, videos and tasks are not a suggestion, but **mandatory**.
 They require less time than your regular homeworks, but are just as important.
+We expect you to use the remainder of your 30 hours on finishing all the homework assignments you haven't yet completed.

 ## Read